OfficeDev/TrainingContent/O3656/O3656-3 Deep dive into SharePoint Lists with REST APIs/Lab.md

 #Deep dive into SharePoint Lists with REST APIs

 In this lab you will create two solutions that will interact with the SharePoint REST API.
-In the first exercise you will create a SharePoint hosted app that will demonstrate how to perform CRUD-Q operations using client-side scripting.
-In the second exercise you will create a SharePoint provider-hosted app that will demonstrate how to perform CRUD-Q operations using server-side coding with C#.
+In the first exercise you will create a SharePoint hosted Add-in that will demonstrate how to perform CRUD-Q operations using client-side scripting.
+In the second exercise you will create a SharePoint provider-hosted Add-in that will demonstrate how to perform CRUD-Q operations using server-side coding with C#.

 ## Prerequisites
-1. You must have one of the following environments:
+You must have one of the following environments:
-  1. An Office 365 tenant or
+  1. You must have an Office 365 tenant to complete this lab.
+If you do not have one, the lab for O3651-7 Setting up your Developer environment in Office 365 shows you how to obtain a trial.
-  1. An On-premises SharePoint 2013 environment
+  1. You must have installed Visual Studio 2015.
-1. You must have the Office Developer Tools for Visual STudio 2013 version 12.0.31105 installed in Visual Studio 2013.
+  1. You must have installed Microsoft Office Developer Tools for Visual Studio 2015.

-## Exercise 1: SharePoint Hosted App that Does CRUD-Q with JavaScript
+## Exercise 1: SharePoint Hosted Add-in that Does CRUD-Q with JavaScript
-*In this first exercise you will create a SharePoint hosted app that will demonstrate how to perform CRUD-Q operations using client-side scripting.*
+*In this first exercise you will create a SharePoint hosted Add-in that will demonstrate how to perform CRUD-Q operations using client-side scripting.*

-1. Launch Visual Studio 2013.
+1. Launch Visual Studio 2015.
-1. Create a new SharePoint Hosted App project:
+1. Create a new SharePoint Hosted Add-in project:
   1. In Visual Studio select **File/New/Project**.
-  1. Select the **App for SharePoint** from the **Visual C#/Office-SharePoint/Apps** template category.
+  1. Select the **SharePoint Add-in** from the **Visual C#/(Office/SharePoint)/Web Add-ins** template category.
   1. Set the name of the project to **RestClientSide** and click **OK**.
-  1. In the next page of the wizard, enter the URL of a SharePoint 2013 Developer site to use for testing & set the type of app as a **SharePoint-hosted** app.
+  1. In the **Specify the SharePoint Add-in settings** dialog, enter the URL for your Office 365 developer site, select the Add-in hosting type of **SharePoint-hosted** and click **Next**.
-  1. Finally click **Finish**
+  1. In the **Specify the target SharePoint version** dialog, select the Add-in target version of **SharePoint Online** and click **Finish** to create the new project.
 1. Create a SharePoint list that you will read and write data to using the REST API:
   1. Right-click the project **RestClientSide** in the **Solution Explorer** tool widow and select **Add / New Item**.
   1. In the **Add New Item** dialog, select **List**.